Engaging and Effective , eLearning and Virtual Demo Skills Training Classes

 Would you believe… The Cone of Silence

-Remote web demonstrations are marvels of modern technology: inexpensive, powerful and ubiquitous, but if you’re not careful they can be your worst nightmare.
+Remote web demonstrations are marvels of modern technology: inexpensive, powerful and ubiquitous, but if you’re not careful virtual demos can be your worst nightmare.

 If you have never seen the TV series “Get Smart” you’re in for a treat.
 Watch the clip below.
 It perfectly captures the dark and funny side of communicating with technology (the fun starts about 23 seconds in):